CSCfi/metadata-submitter/README.md

 The development server should now be accessible at `localhost:5430`.
 If it doesn't work right away, check your settings in `.env` and restart the servers manually if you make changes to `.env` file.

-> **Note:** This approach uses Docker to run MongoDB.
-You can comment it out in the `Procfile` if you don't want to use Docker.

 ### OpenAPI Specification docs with Swagger